Last Updated on November 14, 2020 by Derrick

 The first step is to pick and lose burrs from your clothing with your fingers and discard them.
 This is the easiest method as a first means of attack as your fingers are always with you.

-Next for remaining burrs if you only have a few use a comb to work the burrs off of your clothing.
+Next for remaining burrs if you only have a few left use a comb to work the burrs off of your clothing.

 Lastly, once you get home wash your clothing in the washing machine, following the normal process you use when regularly doing laundry, once the wash cycle completes removing the clothing and run through the dryer following the directions on the garment tag.